Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

 # 7/5/2024
 1. Updates the codes to generate new dataframes with sentiment scores related to headlines and data frames and embeddings in the shared folder (only contemperaneous returns, specifying the files' names).
 2. Regression with sentiment score:
-   * First way: Sentiment per company per day.
+   * First way: Sentiment per return.
 Sum up headlines' sentiment score for each company each day, and times topic weight (per company per day), then do the regression.
    * Second way: Sentiment per topic.
 Sum up headlines' sentiment score for each topic after model fitting, standardize the socre, and times topic weight, then do the regression.
 3. Calculate insample and outsample $R^2$ in the way that: fit the topic models in training headlines and freeze them to allocate topics on testing headlines (training:testing = 0.8:0.2), then caluclate insample and outsample $R^2$ s for 60 and 120 clusters respectively.
 4. Calculate the coherence/diversity scores for topic representations as a metric to make comparisons.